VMD Curriculum

 - Semesters open with a Foundational Toolkit, providing fundamentals for upcoming material.
 Semesters end with a Capstone, allowing students a creative opportunity to assimilate and integrate the material.

-- Each semester has three- to five-week blocks based on biological processes.
+- Each semester has three-to five-week blocks based on biological processes.

-- Clouds & Clocks emphasizes the principles of scientific inquiry and critical-thinking skills.
+- Running in parallel are two ribbon courses.
+Hippiatrika focuses on professional development and clinical skills.
+Clouds & Clocks emphasizes the principles of scientific inquiry and critical-thinking skills.

 The Clinical Curriculum: Years Three and Four